 We don’t establish programs because a destination is popular (for example, you won’t see courses taught in New York, Los Angeles or London, just because they are places that might be popular with students).
 We establish programs at the best possible university that is recognised for the academic quality of the particular discipline that the program addresses.

-In many cases, programs capitalise on their location by visiting relevant organisations that are related to the course – for example, the International Environmental Law program visits the European Parliament and The Hague, our Asian Perspective on International Trade Finance program is taught in Hong Kong and the Public Health in Mexico program visits a range of health care institutions – from the very best private hospitals to small community clinics.
+In many cases, programs capitalise on their location by visiting relevant organisations that are related to the course – for example, the International Environmental Law program visits the European Parliament and the Public Health in Mexico program visits a range of health care institutions – from the very best private hospitals to small community clinics.

 Every course is assessed by our team to meet our required standard.
 We conduct extensive debriefs with partner institutions after every program and evaluations are taken from every student – these processes are designed to continuously improve programs in terms of content, logistics and student processes.